Yui-H8/Datacamp/Python_Regular Expressions in Python.md

 print(statement + " " + to_string)
 ```
 ### Artificial reviews
+1. Select the first 32 characters of the variable movie1 and assign it to the variable first_part.
 ```python
 # Select the first 32 characters of movie1
 first_part = movie1[:32]